xdmushui/partner-center-sdk/develop/restore-a-user-for-a-customer.md

 ## When can you restore a deleted user account?

 The user state is set to "inactive" when you delete a user account.
 It remains that way for thirty days, after which the user account and its associated data are purged and made unrecoverable.
-You can only restore a deleted user account during this thirty day window.
+You can only restore a deleted user account during this thirty-day window.
 Once deleted and marked "inactive" the user account is no longer returned as a member of the user collection (for example, using [Get a list of all user accounts for a customer](get-a-list-of-all-user-accounts-for-a-customer.md)).

 ## C#

 To restore a user, create a new instance of the [**CustomerUser**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.users.customeruser) class, and set the value of the [**User.State**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.users.user.state) property to [**UserState.Active**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.users.userstate).

 You restore a deleted user by setting the user's state to active.
-Note that you do not have to repopulate the remaining fields in the user resource.
+You do not have to repopulate the remaining fields in the user resource.
 Those values will automatically be restored from the deleted, inactive user resource.

 Next, use the [**IAggregatePartner.Customers.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer, and the [**Users.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customerusers.icustomerusercollection.byid) method to identify the user.

 Finally, call the [**Patch**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customerusers.icustomeruser.patch) method and pass the **CustomerUser** instance to send the request to restore the user.

 ``` csharp
 // IAggregatePartner partnerOperations;